Wild Geese II: Plot

-Hess is sedated with an anaesthetic, switched with the look-alike corpse from the other ambulance, and placed into a waiting jeep.
-At the rendezvous point at the Kaiser Wilhelm Memorial, Reed-Henry tries to intercept Hess, but discovers that he has been duped into killing Stroebling disguised as a guard.
-Kathy, Haddad and Faulkner take a drugged Hess to and from a football game.
-Together with the Austrian fans, they travel to an East German airport to flee to Vienna.
-They succeed by killing a curious East German customs officer.
-Reed-Henry confesses to his Russian superiors that Hess has escaped with his rescuers and is nowhere to be found.
-He accepts execution by being shot with his own pistol.
+Haddad mounts his mission, with the news network, Reed-Henry and Stroebling each believing they will receive Hess.
+Fairground wall-of-death rider Pierre Helou stages a traffic collision but is killed in the process.
+Hess is sedated with an anaesthetic, switched with a look-alike corpse from an ambulance, and placed into a waiting jeep.
+At the rendezvous point at the Kaiser Wilhelm Memorial, Reed-Henry tries to intercept Hess but discovers that he's been duped into killing Stroebling disguised as a guard.
+Kathy, Haddad and Faulkner take Hess to and from a football game and travel with Austrian fans to an East German airport.
+After killing a customs officer, they flee aboard a flight to Vienna.
+Reed-Henry confesses to his Russian superiors that Hess escaped and is executed.